alex-176/cpp_lib_updates/README.md

 }
 ```
 ### 5. enumerations
-For an enum type not to change its size in case of a change - make sure you use an underlying type (e.g. uint32_t).
-The only change that will not break backward compatibility is adding values to the enum.
+To prevent the size of an enum type from changing, specify an underlying type (e.g. `uint32_t`).
+The only modification that will maintain backward compatibility is adding new values to the enum.
 ```cpp
 namespace a{
 enum class Enum : uint32_t{